physcodestyle/official-website/src/content/news/2018-12-07-iscshut-uchitelya-po-phizike.en.md

 type: 'news'
 aim: 'all'
-title: 'the Organizers of the Teacher for Russia are looking for a teacher in physics' 'description: 'the Organizers of the Teacher for Russia are looking for a teacher in physics' 'images:
+title: 'the Organizers of the Teacher for Russia are looking for a teacher in physics'
+description: 'the Organizers of the Teacher for Russia are looking for a teacher in physics'
+images:
   - src: '/images/iscshut-uchitelya-po-phizike.jpg'
     alt: 'the Organizers of the program'
 Teacher for Russia 'are looking for a teacher in physics'